 Placement Name VA San Diego Healthcare System - Inpatient Psychology Services Supervisor Andrew W. Bismark, PhD Address Veterans Affairs Medical Center - La Jolla Phone (858) 642-3779 Email andrew.bismark@va.gov OR abismark@health.ucsd.edu Type of placement VA inpatient Psychiatry service (brief therapy & assessment/cognitive screens) and/or VA transitional outpatient psychology service (brief therapy) and VA Neuromodulation Clinic Client type (i.e., general age range of clients, please include racial and ethnic diversity of clients if known): Inpatient veterans hospitalized with acute psychiatric illnesses (mostly psychosis, PTSD, Bipolar, Addiction, Depression, Personality Disorders, co-morbidities) needing psychological intervention and/or assessment.
 Outpatient veterans (all ages) who are transitioning from acute inpatient to outpatient mental health services.
 Individuals frequently present with co-morbid psychiatric concerns (substance use, adjustment/ mood disorders, PTSD, Bipolar, Personality disorders, Severe Mental Health conditions).
-3) Outpatient Veterans with treatment resistant depression and comorbid PTSD.
-Description of clinical & training experiences available for students: 1) Short-Term individual and group therapy utilizing evidence based practice with particular emphasis on CBT, ACT, MI, DBT, and behavioral intervention models for treatment (re)engagement, skill building, psychiatric stabilization, and functional improvement for transition back into community.
-2) Psychological Assessment and brief cognitive screening to assist with differential diagnosis, treatment planning, and to identify whether functional deficits reflect mood, personality and/or cognitive etiologies.
-3) Program evaluation and development of ongoing inpatient group therapy with emphasis on evidence based practice interventions.
-4) Experience interacting and consulting with interdisciplinary teams.
-5) Experience with individual and group supervision models (as applicable) as well as horizontal and vertical supervision opportunities.
-Primary emphasis is on individualized supervision.
-6) Potential experience for providing group and individual psychotherapy for individuals undergoing neuromodulation sessions (e.g. TMS, Ketamine). ( determined by schedule, student training and experience) Training goals: a) gain assessment experience in diagnostic interviewing, brief assessment screening/interviewing, selecting individual assessment measures, interpretation of assessment results/inventories and completing integrated reports based on clinical and actuarial assessments b) gain experience in brief individual and group interventions and skill building techniques with acutely ill and high comorbid populations c) communicating assessment/treatment results and recommendations via interdisciplinary presentation and written treatment plans
+Outpatient Veterans with treatment resistant depression and comorbid PTSD.
+Description of clinical & training experiences available for students: Short-Term individual and group therapy utilizing evidence based practice with particular emphasis on CBT, ACT, MI, DBT, and behavioral intervention models for treatment (re)engagement, skill building, psychiatric stabilization, and functional improvement for transition back into community.
+Psychological Assessment and brief cognitive screening to assist with differential diagnosis, treatment planning, and to identify whether functional deficits reflect mood, personality and/or cognitive etiologies.
+Program evaluation and development of ongoing inpatient group therapy with emphasis on evidence based practice interventions.
+Experience interacting and consulting with interdisciplinary teams.
+Experience with individual and group supervision models (as applicable) as well as horizontal and vertical supervision opportunities.
+Primary emphasis is on individual ized supervision.
+Potential experience for providing group and individual psychotherapy for individuals undergoing neuromodulation sessions (e.g. TMS, Ketamine).
+Training goals: a) gain assessment experience in diagnostic interviewing, brief assessment screening/interviewing, selecting individual assessment measures, interpretation of assessment experience in brief individual and group interventions and skill building techniques with acutely ill and high comorbid populations c) communicating assessment/treatment results and recommendations via interdisciplinary presentation and written treatment plans. determined by schedule, student training and experience Please indicate if there are opportunities for students to completes assessment/testing with integrated reports: Yes.
+See description.
+Please indicate if there are opportunities for students to provide clinical services in languages other than English: If yes, please indicate language: Not at this time.
+Clinical Supervision (please describe the supervision that will be provided to the JDP student) Students have one primary supervisor and may interact with designated supervisors, interns, & psychiatry residents, social workers, nursing, and postdocs through group supervision, team meetings, and co-therapy.
+Training issues related to inclusion, diversity, equity, and access are a focus of the supervision experiences in these contexts.
+Please describe how your practicum site provides supervision or training in issues of inclusion, diversity, equity, and access There are several ways that we do this: 1) Practicum students are encouraged to select from a wide listing of potential cases to work with Veterans of varied ages, ethnicities, and sexual orientation; 2) Many of our inpatient multidisciplinary team meetings focus on psychosocial diversity elements incorporated into Veteran treatment plans and care, 3) Individual supervision and group psychotherapy supervision provide forums for discussing and developing competencies in DEI